Edit audio clips in iMovie on iPad

-A new blue-coloured audio clip appears beneath the video clip.
-You can now move, delete or edit the audio clip separately from its parent video clip.
+A new blue-colored audio clip appears beneath the video clip.
+You can now move, delete, or edit the audio clip separately from its parent video clip.

 If you want to add only the audio from a video clip to your movie project, see Add music and soundtracks in iMovie on iPad.

 When you remove an audio clip that you added from the media browser or recorded with your device, it’s removed from the project but is still available in the media browser (in Audio > Recordings) so that you can use it in another project.

 With your project open, do one of the following:

 Touch and hold the audio clip in the timeline until it pops off the timeline, then drag it above the timeline; when you see the puff of smoke in the corner of the clip, release it.